sk7725/PrincessSavior/README.md

-# PrinsessSaver
+# PrincessSavior
- A 2.5D platformer game.
+ A 2.5D platformer game, inspired by Getting Over It.
 Home of Dana!
-(Yes, it is prinsess, with an s.
-Any problems?)